Skip to main content

 default:"None"

 The CodebaseMemory instance the tools read from and write to.
-When None, both recall_findings and store_finding are omitted from the returned list regardless of enable_recall and enable_store.
+When None, both recall_findings and store_finding are omitted regardless of the enable flags.

 graph